A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

 The autism rights movement, or autism acceptance movement, is part of a broader disability rights movement in the United States.

-This is a group of individuals with ASD who take another tack entirely: that it is less a condition to recover from than valid and acceptable point in a spectrum of neurocognitive differences found among humans in general.
+This is a group of individuals with ASD who take another tack entirely: that autism is less a condition to recover from than a valid and acceptable point in a spectrum of neurocognitive differences found among humans in general.

 In this view, ASD behaviors should be accepted, not corrected.